stop-max-pressure-330-250

 We demand an investigation into cases of forced MAX messenger installations

-Why do we insist on investigating cases of forced MAX messenger installations?
+Why did we insist on investigating cases of forced MAX messenger installations?

 On November 11, the Ministry of Education and Science dispatched a letter to universities, compelling them to swiftly transition to the national messenger MAX.
 Universities are mandated to register in the application, collect data on its usage, establish official channels and chats of academic groups, and subsequently monitor the activity of students and staff.
 Universities are required to complete the transition and submit a report to the Ministry by December 19.